 - Arts and Music

-- Admission to THEA 352 in any year is limited.
-Students intending to enrol for this paper must contact Theatre Studies to complete an application form by 30 November 2017 and arrange an interview.
+- Admission to THEA352 in any year is limited.
+Students intending to enrol for this paper must contact Theatre Studies to complete an application form by 23 November and arrange an interview.
 Early applications are encouraged, but late applications may be considered.

-Those who wish to be considered should complete and submit an application (available from the department office) by 30 November 2016.
+Those who wish to be considered should complete and submit an application (available from the School office) by 23 November 2022.

 Enrolments for this paper are limited, and it requires departmental permission.
 View more information about limitations of enrolment.